CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

 - You read the raw data into dataframes
 - You learnt and reported basic statistics
+- You joined dataframes and created new fields

 This was not easy.
 You are special if you could follow until here.
 You can now: <a href="https://www.youtube.com/watch?v=2wnOpDWSbyw" target="_blank">watch the first movie in our records from 1894</a> as a reward :)